-Straight Seam: Straight seam refers a straight seam parallel to the longitudinal axis.
+Straight seam refers to a straight seam parallel to the longitudinal axis.
 The hoop stress has no component in the axial direction.
-Straight seam is made by drawing a plate through a series of rollers to make it a cylinder, for welding.
+A straight seam is made by drawing a plate through a series of rollers to make it a cylinder, for welding.

-Spiral Seam: Spiral welded pipe is made in a special machine that takes coiled steel and rolls it into a spiral, which is welded into a pipe.
+A spiral welded pipe is made in a special machine that takes coiled steel and rolls it into a spiral, which is welded into a pipe.
 This is a relatively continuous process.
 The machine makes it relatively easy to change pipe size.
 The convertibility of the machine and limited stock required make this machine ideal for local production.
-Spiral welded pipe is not readily accepted in the industry for other than water, despite the favourable cost, and recent tightening-up of the standard.
+Spiral welded pipe is not readily accepted in the industry for other than water, despite the favorable cost, and recent tightening-up of the standard.

-- All pipes that is not seamless is subject to a joint efficiency.
-The committees that publish the codes place restriction on the allowable stress for welded pipe.
+- All pipes that are not seamless is subject to a joint efficiency.
+The committees that publish the codes place a restriction on the allowable stress for the welded pipe.
 This restriction is in the form of a joint efficiency, clearly stated in the codes.

-- Pipe can be qualified to a higher joint efficiency by inspection.
+- A pipe can be qualified for higher joint efficiency by inspection.
 The major factor is radiography.
 The type and extent of radiography are listed in the codes.